Brede Moe

-Brede Mathias Moe (born 15 December 1991) is a Norwegian professional footballer who plays as a defender for Bodø/Glimt.
+Brede Mathias Moe (born 15 December 1991) is a Norwegian former professional footballer who played as a defender.

 Career

 On 6 March 2014, Moe joined Bodø/Glimt from Rosenborg on loan for the 2014 season.
 His loan move was made permanent on 17 November 2014 for an undisclosed fee.

+On 1 January 2026, Moe decided to retire from football, he continues in Bodø/Glimt joining the academy as a coach.